grafana/mimir/docs/sources/configuration/config-param-lifecycle.md

 ## Basic

-Flags that we expect the majority of customers to modify.
-For example, blobstore credentials or other dependency connection information.
-These flags will generally remain stable for long periods of time, and should focus on user goals.
+Parameters that we expect the majority of users to modify.
+For example, object store credentials or other dependency connection information.
+These parameters will generally remain stable for long periods of time, and should focus on user goals.

 ## Advanced

-Flags that we expect the majority of users to leave defaulted, but more experienced users can use them to fine tune the system.
+Parameters that we expect the majority of users to leave defaulted, but we have evidence that there are strong use-cases to change the default value.

 ## Experimental

-New flags that may be removed pending more confidence in their default values.
-For example, feature flags to enable a new component or tuning parameters we aren’t sure are necessary yet.
-These flags are provided for customers who wish to become early adopters and for Grafana Labs internal teams to gain confidence with new features.
-No flag should remain experimental for longer than some period of time.
+Parameters related to new and experimental features under testing.
+These parameters are provided for users who wish to become early adopters and for Mimir developers to gain confidence with new features.
+No parameter should remain experimental for longer than some period of time.